-1. Simultaneous Pooling on a Federal and State-Operated Milk Order decision.
+1. Simultaneous Pooling on a Federal and State-Operated Milk Order.

+A proposal, published in the hearing notice as Proposal 1, seeking to prevent the simultaneous pooling of milk on the Upper Midwest order and on a State-operated order with marketwide pooling, should be adopted immediately.
 The practice of pooling milk on a Federal milk order and simultaneously pooling the same milk on a State-operated milk order has also come to be referred to as "double dipping."
 Currently, the Upper Midwest order (Order 30) only provides prohibitions for the simultaneous pooling of the same milk on more than one Federal order.
-The record provides evidence and support for eliminating the ability of milk receiving the benefits of marketwide pooling through a Stateoperated milk order from simultaneously being pooled on Order 30
+The record provides evidence and support for eliminating the ability of milk already receiving the benefits of marketwide pooling through a State-operated milk order from simultaneously being pooled on Order 30.